Rutsiro District: Geography

-In the West: From the South to the North, the limits of Rutsiro District is confused with the border between Rwanda and the Democratic Republic of Congo.
+In the West: From the South to the North, the border of Rutsiro District is divides Rwanda from the Democratic Republic of Congo (DRC).
 Rutsiro begins from the border with Karongi District and continues up to the border that it shares with Rubavu District on Lake Kivu.

-In the South: From the West to the East, the District of Rutsiro shares a border with the Northern limits of Karongi District from the border with the Republic of Rwanda and the Democratic republic of Congo where the Districts of Rutsiro and Karongi meet on Lake Kivu up to where the Districts of Rutsiro, Ngororero and Karongi meet towards the East.
+In the South: From the West to the East, Rutsiro shares a border with the Northern limits of Karongi District from the border between the Republic of Rwanda and the DRC where Rutsiro and Karongi meet on Lake Kivu to the Districts of Rutsiro, Ngororero and Karongi.

 Tourism

-Rutsiro has many touristic site one of which is Gishwati - Mukura National Park which is a protected reserve in the north-western part of Rwanda, not far from Lake Kivu.
+Gishwati - Mukura National Park is a protected reserve in the north-western part of Rwanda, near Lake Kivu.

-Rutsiro has also the lock named "Urutare rw'Abakobwa" meaning "the lock for girls", which has a long cultural history behind it.
-Alongside the Lake Kivu, there are many tiny beaches between mountains.
+Rutsiro hosts Urutare rw'Abakobwa lock meaning "the lock for girls".
+Alongside Lake Kivu, many small beaches appear.